matype/picostyle/README.md

 [travis]: https://travis-ci.org/morishitter/picostyle

 Picostyle is a 0.4 KB CSS-in-JS library for use with frameworks that expose an `h` function.

-Update: Picostyle is now faster by removing JSON.stringify and supports a new css function that returns a class name for Components that support a class attribute property.
+Picostyle is now faster and supports an options function.

 [Try it Online](https://codepen.io/morishitter/pen/aEpGYN?editors=0010)